 As providers of sexual and reproductive health care, we face a multitude of challenges.
 Prejudicial and discriminatory practices and policies in our health care systems perpetuate inequities and often result in negative health outcomes.
 We need to rise to the challenges surrounding access and equity by educating ourselves about biases based on race, gender, sexual orientation, age, religion, and other factors.
 We need to learn how to create inclusive institutional and interprofessional cultures that incorporate active participation, focus on equity and fairness, and emphasize the value of every person.
-We need to dare to think differently.
+We need to create a different path forward.

 Attend ACNM’s Inclusion Conference and learn how to guide, influence, and manage change to create inclusive experiences.
 Topics will include inclusive sexual health, anti-racism, weight stigma, trauma-informed care, implicit bias, reproductive justice, transgender care, and more.

 Learn from expert speakers, network with dedicated colleagues, and attend life-changing workshops, sessions, and special events.
 It’s the best two-day investment you can make to achieve accelerated personal and professional growth on critical issues affecting health care practice.

 The conference is designed for all those involved in patient care, education and research: midwives, advanced practice nurses, physician assistants, medical assistants, nurses, health educators, administrative staff, and support staff.

 - Understand and learn from attendees and speakers who embody different identities, experiences, and beliefs

 - Strengthen general understanding of diversity, equity, inclusion, and belonging (DEIB)